 Carlos is a native Houstonian and the first in his family to attend and graduate from a four-year college.
 He graduated from Pitzer in 2018 with a BA in political studies and Spanish, and currently serves as a persistence manager with EMERGE, a leading educational nonprofit in Houston.
 Prior to joining EMERGE, he worked as a consultant for Epsy Campbell, the first woman of African descent to become vice president of Costa Rica, and the Institute for Central American Development Studies.
 He is a former candidate for the Houston Independent School District School Board and a recruiter for Teach For America.
 He is a founding member of the Chavez High School Alumni Association and of the Adelante Houston Political Action Committee.
 Carlos is a two-time winner of Pitzer’s Kallick Community Service Award.
 In 2020, he plans to enroll at the INCAE, Latin America’s top business school.
 He enjoys traveling and is in love with sloths.

 Evan Slovak ’14

-Associate, Litigation, Skadden, Arps, Slate, Meagher & Flom LLP
+Associate, Litigation, Skadden, Arps, Slate, Meagher & Flom LLP and Affiliates